top of page

 Homosexuality is not on the list of unrighteous actions

 The writer seems to be calling out lustful men who lack self-control and sexually abuse (9) or exploit boys or prostitutes.
 In 1946, for the first time (10), the ideas of whoremonger and sodomite were combined and the word homosexual was introduced to English translations of these passages.
-However, the ideas in the passages condemn exploitive, abusive relations, and not faithful, monogamous homosexuality.
-Perhaps instead of judging a minority, this passage judges the majority.
+However, the ideas in the passages condemn exploitative, abusive relations and not faithful, monogamous homosexuality.
+Perhaps, instead of judging a minority, this passage judges the majority.
 Perhaps it condemns both heterosexuals and homosexuals who are promiscuous, sexually abusive or exploitive or are involved in child prostitution or pornography.

-1 Timothy 2: Stop Arguing and Showing off, Let a Women Learn, Comfort her
+1 Timothy 2: Stop Arguing and Showing off, Let a Woman Learn, Comfort her

 "and she shall be saved through the child-bearing, if they remain in faith, and love, and sanctification, with sobriety."
 1 Timothy 2:15 Young's Literal Translation